voxel51/eta/docs/modules_dev_guide.md

 The `info` spec contains the following fields:

-- `name`: the name of the module
+- `name`: the name of the module.
+By convention, this name should match the name of the module metadata file without the extension

-- `type`: the type of the module from `eta.core.types`, i.e., what computation it performs.
-Must be a valid module type exposed by the ETA library
+- `type`: the type of the module, i.e., what computation it performs.
+Must be a valid module type exposed by the ETA library, i.e. a subclass of `eta.core.types.Module`

 - `version`: the current module version